Introduction

 Give up on the Col des Fours and keep on until Les Chapieux located some 5-6km further and some 900m lower.
 This will allow you to follow the original TMB route.
 Your next day will be Les Chapieux to Rifugio Elisabetta.

-From there, the next morning, you could take the bus to refuge des Mottets and save up to 2h walking.
-Be aware that the bus only runs in the peak season of July and August.
+From there, the next morning, you could take the bus to Refuge des Mottets and save up to 2 hours of walking.
+Be aware that the bus only runs during the peak season, July and August.

 Day 3: Col de la Croix du Bonhomme – Rifugio Elisabetta